Winter Wonders: 8 Winter Foods & Delicacies to Enjoy in Japan

 Winter is the perfect time to enjoy hot amazake and it is traditionally served in temples and shrines as part of the New Year celebrations.
 You can also enjoy some health benefits when drinking amazake as it contains nutrients that would keep you young and healthy.

-Enjoy winter with JAPAN RAIL CLUB’s Omiyage Snack Box
+Have a very Ao-Merry Christmas with JAPAN RAIL CLUB’s Omiyage Snack Box!